 If you’re looking for something high-quality and nutritious to give your feline, this is a solid option.
 Each food is high in protein and fat, which are the two macronutrients your cat mainly needs to thrive.
 The amino acids and other vitamins in the food also come from meat, allowing your pet to digest them more easily.

-- You may also be interested in: 10 Best Wet Cat Foods in 2021 – Reviews & Top Picks
+- You may also be interested in: 10 Best Wet Cat Foods – Reviews & Top Picks

-4. Crave with Protein from Chicken and Salmon
+5. Crave with Protein from Chicken & Salmon Cat Food

 Crave is a newer brand that is moderately expensive.
 The Crave with Protein from Chicken and Salmon formula is no different.
 It includes real chicken as the first ingredient, which is a quality option for most felines.
 The chicken meal follows up as the second ingredient.
 While there is some misunderstanding surrounding this ingredient, it is just concentrated, dehydrated chicken.